wikimedia/mediawiki-extensions-Wikibase/docs/topics/change-propagation.md

 The [ChangeHandler::handleChanges()] method gets called with a list of changes loaded by a [ChangeNotificationJob]s.
 A [ChangeRunCoalescer] is then used to merge consecutive changes by the same user to the same entity, reducing the number of logical events to be processed on the client, and to be presented to the user.

-ChangeHandler will then for each change determine the affected pages using the [AffectedPagesFinder], which uses information from the wbc_entity_usage table (see @ref topic_usagetracking).
+ChangeHandler will then for each change determine the affected pages using the [AffectedPagesFinder], which uses information from the wbc_entity_usage table (see @ref md_docs_topics_usagetracking).
 It then uses a [WikiPageUpdater] to update the client wiki's state: rows are injected into the recentchanges database table, pages using the affected entity's data are re-parsed, and the web cache for these pages is purged.

 **WikiPageUpdater**